UFC News: WWE Legend Set To Present New Title At ‘UFC 244’

 Johnson has been making the headlines this week for unexpected reasons.
 As The Inquisitr recently reported, he shared a throwback photo of him rocking a mullet haircut from back in his football days, long before he became a sports entertainer and A-list Hollywood actor.

-On top of his upcoming UFC appearance, the former WWE Champion’s upcoming schedule is looking quite stacked.
+On top of his future UFC appearance, the former WWE Champion’s upcoming schedule is looking quite stacked.
 Earlier this week, it was announced that he’ll be hosting another series of The Titan Games, an athletic competition which sees some ambitious men and women test their might by battling opponents in difficult head-to-head challenges.

 Later this year, he’ll also star in Jumanji: The Next Level.
 The movie sees him team up with Kevin Hart, Jack Black, Karen Gillan, and Nick Jonas in what’s sure to be another entertaining cinematic jungle adventure.